Work With Us

 DESIRED QUALIFICATIONS

-• Understanding of the micro, mezzo, and macro impact of sexual violence
+• Understanding of micro, mezzo, and macro systems and their impact on survivors.

 CONDITIONS OF EMPLOYMENT OFFER

-• Employee must comply with the flu and COVID-19 vaccination policy
+• Employees must comply with the flu and covid19 vaccination policy.